Add new comment

 The Banned Demand More Bans

-Last week, the infamous “Men’s State,” previously recognized as an “extremist organization,” was finally to the register of banned organizations.
+Last week, the infamous “Men’s State,” previously recognized as an “extremist organization,” was finally added to the register of banned organizations.
 However, this decision from Russian law enforcement agencies does not prevent these neo-Nazis from supporting the Kremlin’s “special operation” or from helping the Kremlin to persecute those who disagree.
 Yesterday, it was our turn—the leader of the “Men’s State” Pozdnyakov called on his associates to write denunciations to Roskomnadzor demanding that they block the pages of avtonom.org on account of our anti-war position.
 Our public Vkontakte was already blocked on the territory of the Russian Federation at the request of the Prosecutor General’s Office as early as February 24.
 Now it is available only from outside Russia (or via VPN).

 Anyway, the Internet has become useless for anything other than pictures of cats.
 And it is better not to look at cats, either.